-All staff are aware of the school policy for Online-Safety which sets out our expectations relating to:

-- Creating a safer online learning environment. - ➤ Giving everyone the skills, knowledge and understanding to help children stay safe on-line, question the information they are accessing and support the development of critical thinking, - Inspiring safe and responsible use of mobile technologies, to combat behaviours on-line which may make pupils vulnerable, including the sending of nude or semi-nude images. - > Use of camera equipment, including smart phones. - What steps to take if there are concerns and where to go for help. - > Staff use of social media as set out in the Staff Code of Conduct.

-Cyber-bullying by children, via texts, social media and emails, will be treated as seriously as any other type of bullying and will be managed through our anti-bullying procedures.
-Children are encouraged to discuss anything that has upset them or worries them, whilst on line or using apps.
-Any issue with content of conversations will be discussed with parents and the necessary agencies if marginalisation or extremism, grooming or exploitation is suspected/evident.

-School are aware of the risks posed by children in the online world; in particular non-age appropriate content linked to self-harm, suicide, grooming and radicalisation.

-Pupils, staff and parents/carers are supported to understand the risks posed by:

-- the CONTENT accessed by pupils - their CONDUCT on-line - who they have CONTACT within the digital world - COMMERCE risks such as online gambling, inappropriate advertising, phishing and or financial scams.
-Further information can be found in our online safety policy available on our website or in hard copy from the school office upon request.

-Whaddon Church of England School has online filtering and monitoring systems in place to ensure children are safeguarded from potentially harmful online material.
+- 19.1.
+All staff are aware of the school policy for Online-Safety which sets out our expectations relating to: - > Creating a safer online learning environment, - Giving everyone the skills, knowledge and understanding to help children stay safe on-line, question the information they are accessing and support the development of critical thinking, - Inspiring safe and responsible use of mobile technologies, to combat behaviours on-line which may make pupils vulnerable, including the sending of nude or semi-nude images. - > Use of camera equipment, including smart phones. - > What steps to take if there are concerns and where to go for help. - Staff use of social media as set out in the Staff Code of Conduct. - 19.2 Cyber-bullying by children, via texts, social media and emails, will be treated as seriously as any other type of bullying and will be managed through our antibullying procedures.
+Parents will have access to online safety workshops, throughout the year to support the in making decisions about apps and programmes their children have access to at a content and age appropriate level. - 19.2 School are aware of the risks posed by children in the online world; in particular nonage appropriate content linked to self-harm, suicide, grooming and radicalisation. - 19.3 Pupils, staff and parents/carers are supported to understand the risks posed by: - the CONTENT accessed by pupils - their CONDUCT on-line - who they have CONTACT within the digital world - COMMERCE risks such as online gambling, inappropriate advertising, phishing and or financial scams. - Further information can be found in our online safety policy - 19.4 Whaddon C of E School have online filtering and monitoring systems in place to ensure children are safeguarded from potentially harmful online material.
 These systems are regularly monitored, at least annually, by the DSL, IT provider and nominated governor.
-A record will be kept of the reviews.

-School will follow the advice as given by the government, to advise and support children with any online learning taking place at home to ensure this is done so safely.

-We have a separate Mobile Phone and Acceptable Use Policywhich sets out the acceptable use of mobile technologies by pupils and visitors whilst onsite.
+A record of these reviews will be kept. - 19.5 School will follow the advice as given by the government, to advise and support children with any online learning taking place at home to ensure this is done so safely. - 19.6 We have a separate Mobile Phone Policy which sets out the acceptable use of mobile technologies by pupils whilst onsite.
 This includes sanctions which will be applied when these boundaries are not adhered to.

-Visitors to our school are respectfully requested to keep phones in bags or hand them into reception, if a meeting is to take place.

-Staff use of mobile technology whilst on site is set out in the Staff Code of Conduct.

-All staff receive online awareness training in order to understand the risks children are exposed to.
-On induction and at least once per academic year.

-All staff have an understanding of expectations roles and responsibilities with regards to the online filtering and monitoring processes.
+- 19.7 Visitors to our school are respectfully requested to turn all mobile devices off and not be in their pockets. - 19.8 Staff use of mobile technology whilst on site is set out in the Staff Code of Conduct. - 19.9 All staff receive online awareness training in order to understand the risks children are exposed to.
+On induction and at least once per academic year. - 19.91 All staff have an understanding of expectations, roles and responsibilities with regards to the online filtering and monitoring processes.